ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 GRE tunnel configuration requires a tunnel source IP ({{site.data.keyword.powerSys_notm}} router end), GRE subnet, and destination IP address.
 For more information, see [Creating IBM Cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections).

-A GRE tunnel subnet supports addressings for GRE tunnels.
+A GRE tunnel subnet supports addressing for GRE tunnels.
 It is used for the tunnel source IP, local IP, and remote IP.
 The first half of the subnet IP range (`s1`) is used for source IP addresses and the second half (`s2`) is used for local and remote IP addresses.
 GRE tunnels use the first IP from `s1` as the source IP.
 The local IP is the first IP of `s2` and the remote IP is the second IP of `s2`.

 ### GRE configuration example
 {: #gre-configuration-example}